-- Examples could include color, quality, sources, use, and/or control. - Functions could include composition, symbolism and associations, preferences and responses, practical and pragmatic considerations, historical precedence, and market trends. - Examples of evidence could include models, materials boards, and digital and hand renderings.
+- Examples could include color, quality, sources, use, and/or control. - Examples could include impact on human physiology and psychology. - Functions could include composition, symbolism and associations, preferences and responses, practical and pragmatic considerations, historical precedence, and market trends. - Examples of evidence could include models, materials boards, and digital and hand renderings.